|

 manufacturers for their own brand of cameras, yield 600 lp/mm or

 more, at optimal conditions.
-(The resolution is often optimized
+The less pricey

-the fence.
+300 lp/mm.
 Also, zoom lenses are generally harder to design,

 often involving greater number of elements, and